Sxlitude/antinuke/README.md

 ![Discord Antinuke Tool](https://cdn.discordapp.com/attachments/935796428775755776/937000111702179880/unknown.png)
-## description
+## Description
-this is a discord tool which can be used to prevent your servers from getting raided/nuked/wizzed.
-This tool is tested on fast nukers.
-A complete rewrite of this antinuke in discord.js v13 is coming soon!
+This is a discord tool which can be used to prevent your servers from getting raided/nuked/wizzed.
+This tool is tested on fast nukers like Lithium.

 ### Protection features
 - anti massban